nouvalrfqi/nouvalrfqi/README.md

 ![Meme](https://media.giphy.com/media/3o7btPCcdNniyf0ArS/giphy.gif)

-Welcome to my GitHub profile! 🚀 I'm an Informatics student at Universitas Syiah Kuala, passionate about **Machine Learning** and **Artificial Intelligence**.
-I enjoy developing innovative solutions for real-world problems and have experience in IoT, robotics, and tech education.
+Welcome to my GitHub profile! 🚀 I'm passionate about **Artificial Intelligence**, especially in **Machine Learning (ML)**, **Natural Language Processing (NLP)**, **Large Language Models (LLMs)**, and **Computer Vision**.
+I enjoy developing real-world solutions by building intelligent systems that can understand, generate, and perceive information.
+With a strong foundation in data analysis and problem-solving, I constantly seek to bridge the gap between theory and impactful applications.

 ## About Me
 - 🎓 **Education**: Bachelor of Informatics, Universitas Syiah Kuala